mongodb/chatbot/packages/mongodb-rag-ingest/README.md

     npm run build && node . <command> <options>
    ```

-2. You must also recompile `chat-core` with `npm run build` every time you make
+2. You must also recompile `mongodb-rag-core` with `npm run build` every time you make
-   changes to it for the changes to be accessible to `ingest` or any other projects that
+   changes to it for the changes to be accessible to `mongodb-rag-ingest` or any other projects that
    depend on it.

    ```shell